Performance-Based Earned Value

 Section 809 Panel Report Excerpts, Part 1:

 NDAA FY 2016, Sec.
 809, established an advisory panel (Panel) to streamline and improve the efficiency and effectiveness of the defense acquisition process and to make recommendations for the amendment or repeal of regulations.
-In 2018, the Panel reported that “another substantial shortcoming of EVM is that it does not measure product quality.
-A program could perform ahead of schedule and under cost according to EVM metrics but deliver a capability that is unusable by the customer.
+In 2018, the Panel reported that "another substantial shortcoming of EVM, as defined by ANSI EIA Standard 748, is that it does not measure product quality.
+According to the EIA 748 guidelines, a program could perform ahead of schedule and under cost based on EVM metrics but still deliver a capability that is unusable by the customer."

 Section 809 Panel Report Excerpts, Part 2: